CSC207-UofT/course-project-time/phase1/design-document.md

 However, there may be a violation of clean architecture when interacting with the outer layer.

-In `ApplicationDriver` of `console_app`, it can be seen that if the user chooses action 5 or 6 (to automatically or manually schedule a task as an event), the `MainController` will be called to present the list of tasks and at the same time, retrieve a mappings of the tasks' position in the list and their actual id.
+In `ApplicationDriver` of `consoleapp`, it can be seen that if the user chooses action 5 or 6 (to automatically or manually schedule a task as an event), the `MainController` will be called to present the list of tasks and at the same time, retrieve a mappings of the tasks' position in the list and their actual id.
 However, retrieval of output data from use cases should be a responsibility of presenters and in our code,